Jeanne Dielman, 23 quai du Commerce, 1080 Bruxelles

-Jeanne Dielman, 23 quai du Commerce, 1080 Bruxelles (/fr/, lit.
-'Jeanne Dielman, 23 Commerce Quay, 1080 Brussels'), often referred to simply as Jeanne Dielman, is a 1975 art film written and directed by Belgian filmmaker Chantal Akerman, and starring Delphine Seyrig.
-Distinguished by its restrained pace, long takes, and static camerawork, the film is a slice-of-life depiction of a widowed housewife (Seyrig) over three days.
+Jeanne Dielman, 23 quai du Commerce, 1080 Bruxelles (Note: /fr/, lit.
+"Jeanne Dielman, 23 Commerce Quay, 1080 Brussels", often referred to simply as Jeanne Dielman.) is a 1975 art film written and directed by Chantal Akerman, and starring Delphine Seyrig.
+Distinguished by its long takes, static camerawork, and slice-of-life depiction of domestic labor, the film follows the routine of a widowed mother (Seyrig) over three days.

-The film was shot over five weeks on location in Brussels, and financed through a $120,000 grant awarded by the Belgian government.
-It had its world premiere at the Directors' Fortnight section of the 1975 Cannes Film Festival on 22 May, and it was theatrically released in France on 21 January 1976, where it was met with polarizing reviews.
+Jeanne Dielman was shot over five weeks on location in Brussels, and financed through a $120,000 grant awarded by the Belgian government.
+It had its world premiere at the Directors' Fortnight section of the 1975 Cannes Film Festival on 22 May, and it was theatrically released in France on 21 January 1976, where it was met with polarized reviews.

 In the following decades, Jeanne Dielman gained exposure and reappraisal alongside Akerman’s body of work, becoming a cult classic.
 Labelled as a feminist film and an early example of the slow cinema genre, it is now considered to be one of the greatest films ever made.
 In 2022, it placed first in the decennial critics' poll published by the British Film Institute's magazine Sight and Sound.

 Plot

-Over the course of three days, Jeanne Dielman is a widowed woman living with her teenage son, Sylvain.
+Jeanne Dielman is a widowed woman living with her teenage son, Sylvain.
 Her days are filled with meticulous routine: cooking, cleaning, running errands, and taking care of her son.
 Their conversations are minimal, and their relationship appears distant but structured by habit.

-Each afternoon, Jeanne receives a man in her home for a brief, silent sexual encounter.
+Over the course of three afternoons, Jeanne receives a man in her home for a brief, silent sexual encounter.
 She hides the money that the men give her in a soup tureen, maintaining an almost ritualistic order to her life.
 Everything unfolds with quiet precision, reflecting her control over her environment.

-Gradually, small disruptions begin to appear: overcooked potatoes, a dropped brush, an unbuttoned robe, a malfunctioning ATM.
-These seemingly minor glitches in her routine signal an internal unraveling.
-Jeanne becomes increasingly unsettled, unable to maintain the perfection that once defined her existence.
+After her second-day encounter, small disruptions begin to appear: overcooked potatoes, a dropped brush, an unbuttoned robe, a malfunctioning stamp machine.
+These seemingly minor hiccups in her routine signal an internal unraveling.
+Jeanne becomes increasingly unsettled, unable to maintain the precision that once defined her existence.
+(Note: According to Chantal Akerman, the disruptions occur because Jeanne had an orgasm, which disrupted her sense of order.)

 On the final day, after a sexual encounter where she shows signs of emotional disturbance, Jeanne calmly stabs the client in the neck with a pair of scissors.
-The film ends with her sitting alone at the dining table, motionless, her blouse and hand stained with blood, lost in thought as the neon lights from outside reflect on the window behind her.
+She sits alone at the dining table, motionless, her blouse and hand stained with blood.